kadirgultekin/HTML-CSS-JavaScript/README.md

-# coursera-test
+# HTML, CSS and JavaScript

 This repository has been created to host the assignments for the "HTML, CSS, and Javascript for Web Developers" course in Coursera.

-# Here are the brief descriptions of each assignment
+Below you can find the brief descriptions of each assignment.

 # module2-solution
 This solution shows the aligment of three divs in a responsive manner.
 Flexbox is used to align the divs.